Patrix726/CGA-Project/individual/Tekle.md

 **Question of the Day:** How can we combine different programming patterns to make a complete animation?

   - In this lesson, you will combine all the concepts you have learned in the previous lessons to create your first animated scene of your own design!
-  - Lesson One: Animated Scene Example
+  - Level One: Animated Scene Example
-  - Lesson Two: Draw a Background
+  - Level Two: Draw a Background
      ```
        background("green");
      ```
-  - Lesson Three: Add Sprites
+  - Level Three: Add Sprites
      ```
       sprite1.setAnimation("ship14_1");
       sprite1.scale = 0.3;